sutrolabs/census-docs/basics/triggering-syncs.md

 If you're using dbt Cloud to run your dbt project, you can configure Census to automatically run syncs whenever your models have been rebuilt.&#x20;

-Read more to learn how to [configure Census's dbt Cloud integration](native-dbt-integration.md#setting-it-up).
+Read more to learn how to [configure Census' dbt Cloud integration](native-dbt-integration.md#setting-it-up).